black-2710/nyxsh/README.md

-#  Nyxsh — The Custom Minimal Shell
+#  nyxsh — The Custom Minimal Shell

 > _"Simple.
 Scriptable.
 Stealthy."_
 > Designed for hackers, minimalists, and those who prefer to build their tools from the ground up.